CEE 296 Civil Engineering Systems. (3) F, S

 Behavior of concrete structures and the design of reinforced and prestressed concrete members, including footings.
 Partial design of concrete building system.
 Lecture, recitation.
 Prerequisite: CEE 321.

 CEE 340 Hydraulics and Hydrology.
 (3) F, S

 Application of hydraulic engineering principles to flow of liquids in pipe systems and open channels; hydrostatics; characteristics of pumps and turbines.
 Introduction to hydrology.
 Not open to engineering students.
 Lecture, lab.
 Prerequisite: CON 221.

 CEE 341 Fluid Mechanics for Civil Engineers.
 (4) F, S

 Fundamental principles and methods of fluid mechanics forming the analytical basis for water resources engineering.
-Conduit open channel flow.
+Conduit and open channel flow.
 3 hours lecture, 1 hour lab.
 Prerequisites: ECE 312, 313.
 Pre- or corequisites: ECE 380, 384.

 CEE 351 Geotechnical Engineering.
 (4) F, S